xebia/essentials/web/comment-with-care.md

 ### Application

 * In an object-oriented language such as Java 1, it's fair to demand a type-level JavaDoc header that describes the intent and responsibility of the class or interface on every public or protected type.
-* On API's intended for use by others, every public method should be appropriately documented.
+* On APIs intended for use by others, every public method should be appropriately documented.
 * Use the standard documentation system for the platform.
 In Python, that's doc strings.
 In Java, that's JavaDoc.
-The standard documentation system is not only familiar to humans, most IDE's and some editors know how to read it too.
+The standard documentation system is not only familiar to humans, most IDEs and some editors know how to read it too.
 As obvious as this may seem, I once had the displeasure of using a closed-source API documented using a proprietary HTML layout not in any way resembling standard JavaDoc 2.
 It was painful.

 Guidelines aside, whenever you find yourself wondering: "I wonder whether this'll make sense to me later", you know it's time for a comment.
 Ensure the comment contains information that cannot be obtained by simply reading the code itself.